agrico/agrico.github.io/README.md

 As our CEO, Paolin, says:

-> Help all farmers to save time and money
+> Help all farmers to save time and money.

 Our mission is to build the best ecommerce plateform and services for farmers, helping them in their day to day life.

 ## Meet the team!

 - **Dinh**, CTO (since 2014)
 - **Jeremy**, Lead Developer (since early 2015)
 - **Antoine**, Developer (since mid 2015)
 - **Shengjie**, Developer (since mid 2015)